 The sound you get with this guitar is very clear and powerful tone that lacks no definition or depth.
 Active M3 pickups with their EQ controls allow you to shape the sound anyway you want with great fidelity.
 There’s no genre of music that you can’t hit with this bass guitar.

 The bass really responds well to both pick players and finger style players.
 Speaking of which, Yamaha’s M3 pickups come with defined grooves for your thumb.
 It’s not a game changing feature but we thought it was a very nice touch.

-Choose a Budget Bass Guitar – Best Bass Guitars Under 300 Dollars
+– Work On Budget – Under 300 Dollars

 It’s time to take a peek at affordable bass guitars, and see what you can get for around $300.
 At this point you’re starting to see almost no active electronics, and instead more standard passive configurations.